DISLMcGill/P4/multiple_flow_monitor/readME.md

 ```

 ### For Option3 with YCSB
+1. Navigate to FOP4/tree/master/P4_examples/fop4.
-1. To run with YCSB we need to first get all the dockers setup and then used Option3.
+2. To run with YCSB we need to first get all the dockers setup and then used Option3.
 Dockers are listed in the [google drive](https://drive.google.com/drive/folders/1rG9Tbu0P64-LJdb2ESjVIWjQmZtJSo11)

-2. Re-config the docker images in the start.py.
+3. Re-config the docker images in the start.py.
 For example, replace the current dimage to the image you want to use a different docker.
 ```
 dsql = net.addDocker('dsql', cls=P4DockerHost, ip='172.17.0.2/24',
                    dimage="sqln", mac="00:00:00:00:00:02")
 ```
-3. Run start.py
+4. Run start.py
 ```
 python3 start.py
 ```
-4. Follow the instructions printed out in the terminal.
+5. Follow the instructions printed out in the terminal.
-5. If you have trouble starting the services in the dockers.
+6. If you have trouble starting the services in the dockers.
 For SQL docker, to start the service by running
 ```
 su mysql